Next.js Guide

 npm run dev

 Congratulations, you’ve successfully set up renoun with Next.js!
-You can now create collections or use one of the many components available to enhance your content and documentation.
+You can now query other file system entries or use one of the many components available to enhance your content and documentation.